If you’re like most serious musicians, you want the absolute best instrument you can get, and from a manufacturer that you can trust.

 But with a bunch of high-end Yamaha models to choose from, how do you know which is the best Yamaha keyboard for your particular needs?

-The P series is part of Yamaha’s line of contemporary keyboard pianos, and they cost less than $1,000.
-The most affordable of the P line is the P-35, an 88-key, weighted keyboard that was very popular.
+The Yamaha P45 is part of the P series – an outstanding member of Yamaha’s line of contemporary keyboard pianos, and most cost less than $1,000.
+The most affordable of the P line was the P-35, an 88-key, weighted keyboard that was very popular, but is no longer manufactured by Yamaha.

-The P45B has the latest in Advanced Wave Memory technology (AWM), which means that the instrument sounds are as close as possible to the real thing.
-The acoustic piano sound is very authentic, and the AWM stereo sampling helps to create a sound that is richer and deeper.
+The P45B has the latest in Advanced Wave Memory technology (AWM), which means that the instrument sounds as close as possible to the real thing.
+The acoustic piano sound (also called a voice) is very authentic, because the AWM stereo sampling helps to create a sound that is richer and deeper.

 One of the best things about the P45B is the key action.
 Each key is weighted, so it is heavier in the low notes and lighter in the high notes.